 There are a few sauces that give fried rice it's flavoring.
 The most important ones are soy sauce, fish sauce, oyster sauce, and sesame oil.
 The right amount and ratio are key!

-If the rice is too soggy, either from adding too much water when cooking the rice or from not giving it enough time to cool, turn the heat high and spread the rice out to let the moisture evaporate.
+If the rice is too soggy, either from adding too much water when cooking it or from not giving it enough time to cool, turn the heat high and spread the rice out to let the moisture evaporate.

-Fried rice will last around 3-5 days in the fridge if stored properly.
+If stored properly, fried rice will last around 3-5 days in the fridge.

 RECIPE